Relationship to Censorship

-Because I do not wish to comply with the laws of censorship, the only social platform where I can freely share my art is Patreon.
-It’s a beautiful place of support where like-minded souls offer moral and financial encouragement.
-I am very grateful to welcome you over there.
+Because I refuse to comply with censorship, the only platform where I freely share my art is Patreon — a place where like-hearted people offer moral and financial support.
+I'm deeply grateful to welcome you there.

 ✑ Authors: Sofia P. Caldeira PhD, Sander De Ridder PhD and Sofie Van Bauwel PhD